pschake34/BasicOnshapeCAD/onshape_challenge/README.md

 ### Reflection

-The spinner shaft was fairly complicated, and while i didn't run into any major issues, I did have to mess around with the prong dimensions and fillets in order to get it to look completely correct.
+The spinner shaft was fairly complicated, and while I didn't run into any major issues, I did have to mess around with the prong dimensions and fillets in order to get it to look completely correct.
 This was definitely the most difficult part of the universal joint.

 <br>